fluxcd/cues/README.md

 A collection of [CUE](https://cuelang.org) packages and tools for generating [Flux](https://fluxcd.io) configurations.

-> Note that this project is in the experimental phase, the CUE APIs may change in a breaking manner.

 ## Project

 This project is for Flux users who want to reduce the Kubernetes boilerplate when configuring delivery pipelines across